dgsierra/dgonzalesi/README.md

 - 🔭 I’m currently working on: JavaScript
-- 🌱 I’m currently learning Python for Back-End (Next: React) /* - 👯 I’m looking to collaborate on ... */
+- 🌱 I’m currently learning Python for Back-End (Next: React)
 - 💬 Ask me about Any of my pass projects if i can help you with somenthing i will glado to do it.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/daniel-g-sierra-60472719/)
 - 😄 Pronouns: he/his